quii/learn-ts-react-with-tests/redux.md

             }
 ```

+## Using Redux with React

 We've now created our **actions** and **reducers** which allow us to manage the state of a simple manuscript store and hopefully have a grasp of the basics around Redux.
 Now what we want to try and do is wire our code up to a web application with React which should demonstrate how with a little boilerplate Redux allows us to nicely separate our concerns from the presentation logic.

-For the sake of brevity we wont test drive the React part as we have other chapters for this, we'll just see how to snap Redux and React together
+For the sake of brevity we wont test drive the React part as we have other chapters for this, we'll just see how to snap Redux and React together.

+### Some plumbing

+You'll need to install `react-redux` as a dependency.
+This package lets us stick these two things together!

+`yarn add react-redux @types/react-redux`

-Add an `index.tsx` with the following inside
+Next, add an `index.tsx` with the following inside

 ```typescript
 import React from 'react';